 Computers reporting multiple NICs may also encounter GSS licensing issues when each NIC is assigned a separate license.

-A CustomData.ini file can be created to exclude NICs or MACs so that GSS will only track the remaining NIC/MAC option.
-This file is created by duplicating the Dynamic.ini file, and renaming the duplicate to CustomData.ini.
+A CustomData.ini file can be created to exclude NICs or MACs so that GSS will only track the remaining NIC/MAC options.
+This file is created by duplicating the Dynamic.ini file and renaming the duplicate to CustomData.ini.
 This can either be performed on the client computer directly, or on the server and then sent out with a job to the client computers.